ebi3102/emo-bulk-update-prices-for-woocommerce/readme.txt

 == Changelog ==

+* 1.2
+   * In this version some refactors are done and also the plugin is adapted based on PHP 7.2
 * 1.1
    * In this Version the plugin is rewrites based on Object-oriented programming with auto-loading
 * 1.0